srophe/gazetteer-demo/README.md

 #### TEI data
 Syriaca.org TEI data for publications is available: [https://github.com/srophe/srophe-app-data] The data must be packaged and deployed to your eXist instance in order to use the syriaca.org app.

+A different data repository can be used, and specified in the config.xml file.

 #### Additional dependancies
 Check that the following packages/libraries are deployed in eXist before deploying the srophe-eXist-app: